bacalhau-project/bacalhau/docs/examples/model-training/Training-Tensorflow-Model/index.md

 ### Converting the notebook into a python script

-you can use tool like nbconvert to convert your python notebook into a script
+You can use tool like `nbconvert` to convert your python notebook into a script.

 After that you can create a gist of the training script at gist.github.com copy the raw link of the gist